RESILIENCE IS AN IMPORTANT KEY

 OUR BACKGROUND STORY

-Our program aims at supporting children, youth and communities to develop conflict and gender sensitive strategies to promote dialogue and meeting spaces and enhance social cohesion and stability.
+This program aims at supporting children, youth, and communities to develop conflict and gender-sensitive strategies to promote dialogue and meeting spaces and enhance social cohesion and stability.

 MEDIA LITERACY